Arabic name: Name structure

-The laqab and nisbah are similar in use, and hence, a name rarely contains both.
+The laqab and nisbah are similar in use, but they could be used simultaneously.
+For example: Sayf Al-Dīn Al-Halabi.

 A kunya (كنية, kunyah) is a teknonym in Arabic names.
 It is a component of an Arabic name, a type of epithet, in theory referring to the bearer's first-born son or daughter.
 By extension, it may also have hypothetical or metaphorical references, e.g. in a nom de guerre or a nickname, without literally referring to a son or a daughter.
 For example, Sabri Khalil al-Banna was known as Abu Nidal, "father of struggle".

 Use of a kunya implies a familiar but respectful setting.

 A kunya is expressed by the use of abū (father) or umm (mother) in a genitive construction, i.e. "father of" or "mother of" as an honorific in place of or alongside given names in the Arab world.

 A kunya may also be a nickname expressing the attachment of an individual to a certain thing, as in Abu Bakr, "father of the camel foal", given because of this person's kindness towards camels.